 Well, we have written about protecting the attorney-client privilege and about safe emailing tips when emailing your attorney.
 Although we thought we had it pretty well covered, a recent decision from a California appellate has given us something more to think about.

 We read a number of legal blogs to keep up-to-date with emerging legal issues.
-In the course of our reading, we came across the Law Librarian Blog that noted a California case, Holmes v, Petrovich Development Company.
+In the course of our reading, we came across a California case, Holmes v.
+Petrovich Development Company.
 In Holmes, the plaintiff sued her employer for sexual harassment, retaliation, wrongful termination, violation of the right to privacy, and intentional infliction of emotional distress.
 At trial, she lost on all counts.

 On appeal, Holmes claimed that the trial judge erred when the judge ruled that emails sent by Holmes to her attorney on her work computer were not protected by the attorney-client privilege.
 At trial, the judge ordered that these communications could be disclosed during discovery and introduced at trial to show that “Holmes did not suffer severe emotional distress, was only frustrated and annoyed, and filed the action at the urging of her attorney.”